-The economic comparison spreadsheet also includes three worksheet (tabs) that display tabular and graphical sensitivity analyses for field size and SDI system life, SDI system cost and life, and corn yield and selling price (Figure 4).
-These sensitivity analysis worksheets automatically update when different assumptions are made on the Main worksheet.
+The economic comparison spreadsheet also includes three worksheet (tabs) that display tabular and graphical sensitivity analyses for field size and SDI system life (Figure 4), SDI system cost and life (Figure 5), and corn yield and selling price (Figure 6).
+These sensitivity analysis worksheets will automatically update when different assumptions are made on the Main worksheet.
+The elements in light blue of the sensitivity tables indicate cases where CP systems are more profitable while elements with negative signs in reddish brown are cases where SDI is more profitable.

 Figure 4.
 The Field size & SDI life worksheet (tab) sensitivity analysis.
 Note this is one of three worksheets (tabs) providing tabular and graphical sensitivity analyses.
 These worksheets automatically update to reflect changing assumptions on the Main worksheet (tab).

-SOME KEY OBSERVATIONS FROM PREVIOUS ANALYSES Users are encouraged to "experiment" with the input values on the Main worksheet (tab) to observe how small changes in economic assumptions can vary the bottom line economic comparison of the two irrigation systems.
+SOME KEY OBSERVATIONS FROM PREVIOUS ANALYSES

+Users are encouraged to "experiment" with the input values on the Main worksheet (tab) to observe how small changes in economic assumptions can vary the bottom line economic comparison of the two irrigation systems.
 The following discussion will give the user "hints" about how the comparisons might be affected.

 Smaller CP systems and systems which only complete part of the circle are less competitive with SDI than full size 125 acre CP systems.
 This is primarily because the CP investment costs (\$/ irrigated acre) increase dramatically as field size decreases (Figure 2 and 4) or when the CP system cannot complete a full circle.
+It should also be pointed out that part of the economic competitiveness of the higher priced SDI systems with lower priced CP systems occurs simply because less land area of the field is in dryland crop production.

 Increased longevity for SDI systems is probably the most important factor for SDI to gain economic competitiveness with CP systems.
-A research SDI system at the KSU Northwest Research-Extension Center in Colby, Kansas has been operated for 18 years with very little performance degradation, so long system life is possible.
+A research SDI system at the KSU Northwest Research-Extension Center in Colby, Kansas has been operated for 20 years with very little performance degradation, so long system life is possible.
 There are a few SDI systems in the United States that have been operated for over 25 years without replacement (Lamm and Camp, 2007).
 However, a short SDI system life that might be caused by early failure due to clogging, indicates a huge economic disadvantage that would preclude nearly all adoption of SDI systems (Figure 4).
 Although SDI cost is an important factor, long SDI system life can help reduce the overall economic effect (Figure 5).
 The CP advantage for SDI system lives between 15 and 20 years is greatly diminished as compared to the difference between 10 and 15 year SDI system life.
 The sensitivity of CP system life and cost is much less because of the much lower initial CP cost and the much longer assumed life.
-In areas where CP life might be much less than 25 years due to corrosive waters, a sensitivity analysis with shorter CP life is warranted.
+Changing the CP system life from 25 to 20 years will not have a major effect on the economic comparison.
+However, in areas where CP life might be much less than 25 years due to corrosive waters, a sensitivity analysis with shorter CP life is warranted.